NEW LIEBESLIEDER WALTZES FOR VOCAL QUARTET AND PIANO

 0:29 [m.
 3]--Part 1

 repeated.
-At the word “Wald,” the voices have
+At the word “Wald,” the voices have found their

-was heard before.
+heard before.
+[Op.
+65a: 0:23]

 0:34 [m.
 9]--Restatement

-line 2 from 0:09.
-The dramatic
+of line 2 from 0:09.
+The dramatic transition to the

-in cross rhythm) that serve as a transition
+rhythm) that serve as a transition to Part 2.
+[Op.
+65a: 0:28]

 0:51 [m.
 25]--Part

-voices begin in major in a more
+2. The voices begin in major in a more expressive, flowing

-expressive, flowing phrase for the third line.
-The primo
+phrase for the third line.
+The primo temporarily abandons its cross rhythms for

-arpeggios.
-Although the volume does swell on a crescendo,
+straight descending arpeggios.
+Although the volume does

-sharp accent and foreign chromatic harmony on “Augen” is
+swell on a crescendo, the sharp accent and foreign chromatic

-back to minor, and there is a two-bar bridge.
+rhythms, the music turns back to minor, and there is a two-bar

 1:00 [m.
 33]--The last

-set similarly to the third, but the
+line is set similarly to the third, but the minor key remains in

-minor key remains in force from the outset.
-The
+force from the outset.
+The corresponding sharp accent is on

-sharp accent is on the first syllable of “Huldvereinung,” and the
+the first syllable of “Huldvereinung,” and the harmony, a

-harmony, a diminished seventh chord, is even more dissonant.
+diminished seventh chord, is even more dissonant.

 Unexpectedly, the cadence on the last syllable is on a major